tresabhi/stellar/docs/roadmap.md

 - [ ] Resolve all applicable `// TODO:` comments
 - [ ] Eliminate all `*.scss` files with CSS-in-JS
+- [ ] Fix Stellar version name link in the status bar

 ## v1.0 Beta 6